-Before the construction of Spokane's cenotaph, Great Britain had recently built a built a cenotaph which had garnered much press around the world.
-Soon the local chapter of the American Legion decided to erect their own cenotaph.
-The cost at the time seemed impossible - \$6,000 - 7,000 for the construction.
-Seeking to reduce costs, the Legion scaled back their initial design ideas and most of the work on the monument was done by the members themselves.
+The cost at the time seemed impossible - \$6,000 - 7,000.
+Seeking to reduce costs, the Legion scaled back their initial design ideas and most of the work on the monument was done by the members of the post themselves.